specialized806/microsoft-365-docs/copilot/which-copilot-for-your-organization.md

 - Get more information about organization devices, including compliance status
 - Summarize data loss prevention (DLP) or insider risk management alerts

-If you want the security team in your organization to quickly identify threats and compromised users & devices in your organization, then use Microsoft Security Copilot.
+If you want the security team in your organization to get help identifying threats and compromised users & devices in your organization, then use Microsoft Security Copilot.

 To learn more, see [What is Microsoft Security Copilot?](/copilot/security/microsoft-security-copilot).